Farwaykorse/Learning/cpp/exceptions.md

 if you want to edit something in e
 -->
 <!-- `catch (...)` Catch All
-handle everything, and don't come back if you want to ensure noexcept throw something here, but know it is un unknown error ...
+Handle everything, and don't come back if you want to ensure `noexcept` Throw something here, but know it is an unknown error ...
 -->

 <!-- Rethrowing -->